WilliamWickerson/MLProject/README.md

 import soundfile as sf
 ```

-The converter can be run in Python command-line in flacToWaveConverter.
+The converter can be run in Python command-line by running flacToWaveConverter.py.
 The converter will prompt you to input a file directory.
 The converter will then crawl the entire file directory, converting every possible .flac file to a .wav file.

 ## Extracting LibreSpeech files